-The Electrical Engineering Program at the University of Connecticut is continuously evolving and improving in response to feedback from our constituents and program assessment results
+The Electrical Engineering Program at the University of Connecticut is continuously evolving and improving in response to feedback from our constituents and program assessment results.

-We have developed a set of Program Educational Objectives which are periodically reviewed by all constituents (including our alumni and employers of our graduates).
+We have developed a set of Program Educational Objectives which are periodically reviewed by all constituents (including our Advisory Board).
 PEOs refer to the abilities and accomplishments of EE graduates several years after graduation.
-The feedback provided by our constituents is used to refine and improve the Program Educational Objectives.
+The feedback provided by our constituents is used periodically to refine and improve the Program Educational Objectives.

-We have determined a set of Program Outcomes which are necessary for the achievement of the Program Educational Objectives.
+We have determined a set of Student Outcomes which are necessary for the achievement of the Program Educational Objectives.
 They describe the abilities that our students will have at the time of graduation from the EE program.
-We use several assessment tools (including senior design project evaluation, alumni surveys, exit interviews, senior surveys, and course-level assessment) to measure our success with respect to the Program Outcomes.
+We use several assessment tools (including senior design project evaluation, exit interviews, senior surveys, and course-level assessment) to measure our success with respect to the Student Outcomes.
 The assessment results are reviewed periodically and used for the continuous improvement of the program and our courses.